dotnet/docs/docs/standard/native-interop/preserve-sig.md

 ## Marshalling HRESULTs as structs

 When using a `PreserveSig` method, `int` is expected to be the managed type for `HRESULT`.
 However, using a 4 byte struct can enable helper methods and properties that make the value easy to work with.
-In order to use a struct in place of `int` as the managed representation of `HRESULT`, use the <xref:System.Runtime.InteropServices.MarshalAsAttribute> with <xref:System.Runtime.InteropServices.UnmanagedType.Error> as the argument.
+In built-in marshalling, this works by automatically.
+In order to use a struct in place of `int` as the managed representation of `HRESULT` in source-generated marshalling, use the <xref:System.Runtime.InteropServices.MarshalAsAttribute> with <xref:System.Runtime.InteropServices.UnmanagedType.Error> as the argument.
 This will reinterpret the bits of the `HRESULT` as the struct.
-This is supported by built-in and source-generated marshalling.

 ## See also